axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 ## Configuration of regattas

 For races attached to a regatta (i.e. RegattaLeaderboard) you are able to configure certain options _per-regatta_.
+The regatta's configuration is fetched by the app together with the race information on logon.

 In the **Regatta** tab of the AdminConsole select click on the **Edit **action of the regatta to be configured.
 You are able to configure the following options: